chakradhar-s/log_analysis/README.md

 git clone https://github.com/chakradhar-s/log_analysis.git
 ```
 ## Prerequisites needed technologies to run scripts
-Python with any version 2.x and 3.x.
+Python with any version 2.x.

 Data was loaded by runing psql -d news -f newsdata.sql on a postgre server.